James-HoneyBadger/HB_Adventure_Games/docs/user-guides/PLAY_IN_IDE_GUIDE.md

 # Playing Adventures in the IDE

-The Eamon Adventure IDE now includes an integrated game player!
+The Adventure IDE now includes an integrated game player!
 You can create, edit, and play your adventures all in one window.

 ## How to Use the Play Tab